 - Test doneness by gently poking pears with a paring knife.

-- Prep your liquid: If not starting with a simple syrup (where your sugar is already dissolved in water), you will want to warm your poaching liquid through, until the sugar added has completely dissolved.
+If you’re not starting with a simple syrup (where your sugar is already dissolved in water), you will want to warm your poaching liquid until the sugar added has completely dissolved.
 Add selected spices.
 Set aside.

-- Serving suggestion: Serve poached pears in shallow bowls with a little poaching liquid.
+Serve poached pears in shallow bowls with a little poaching liquid.
 For a festive holiday look, dust pears with a bit of lime zest and serve over a bed of fresh pomegranate seeds, if preferred.
 For an extra decadent dessert, try displaying the poached pears in a tart like our Chocolate Mousse Poached Pear Tart!

 - 4 Stemilt Bosc pears, stems intact, peeled